martinbuberl/VersionTasks/README.md

 The setup is currently not fully automated via NuGet - I'd love to do so when I find the time.
 Therefore some simple steps are necessary to get it up and running after the package is installed.
 Don't be scared, it's a piece of cake:

-- Add a new text file to the root of your solution and name it `VersionInfo.tmp`.
-This file is the template which gets parsed via the MSBuild task.<br/>
+- In Visual Studio add a new text file to the root of your project and name it `VersionInfo.tmp`.<br/>
+If you have multiple projects in your solution you probably want to pick your most generic project (e.g. Common, Core).<br/>
 For a C# project, I usually use a file like the following, but all that matters is the `$changeset$` placeholder:

-<pre><code>
-public static class VersionInfo
+<pre><code>public static class VersionInfo
 {
     public const string Changeset = "$changeset$";
 }</code></pre>

-- In the *Solution Explorer* right-click the project to which you want to add the MSBuild Tasks and select *Unload Project*.<br/>
+- In the *Solution Explorer* right-click the project to which you want to add the MSBuild Tasks and select *Unload Project*.
-If you have multiple projects in your solution you probably want to pick your most generic project (e.g. Common, Core).

 - If your project has been unloaded it should be designated as *(unavailable)*.<br/>
 Right-click the project again and select *Edit ProjectName*.